 We are a Delaware master limited partnership.
-We are managed by our general partner, Sunoco GP LLC ("General Partner"), which is owned by Energy Transfer Operating, L.P. ("ETO"), a consolidated subsidiary of Energy Transfer LP ("ET").
-As of December 31, 2020, ETO and its subsidiaries owned 100% of the membership interests in our General Partner, all of our incentive distribution rights ("IDRs") and
+We are managed by our general partner, Sunoco GP LLC ("General Partner"), which is owned by Energy Transfer LP ("Energy Transfer").
+As of December 31, 2022, Energy Transfer and its subsidiaries owned 100% of the membership interests in our General Partner, all of our incentive distribution rights ("IDRs") and approximately 33.9% of our common units, which constitutes a 28.3% limited partner interest in us.

 The consolidated financial statements are composed of Sunoco LP, a publicly traded Delaware limited partnership, and our wholly-owned subsidiaries.
-We distribute motor fuels across more than 30 states throughout the East Coast, Midwest, South Central and Southeast regions of the United States, from Maine to Florida and from Florida to New Mexico, as well as Hawaii.
+We distribute motor fuels across approximately 40 states and territories throughout the East Coast, Midwest, South Central and Southeast regions of the United States, from Maine to Florida and from Florida to New Mexico, as well as Hawaii and Puerto Rico.
 We also operate retail stores in Hawaii and New Jersey.